 It’s the final show for the course and time for the graduates to step out into the industry.
 Through a series of monologues and/or scenes, the company creates a show reflecting their industry-ready skills.
 Whilst continuing to honour the character and the story, it is time to move from acting school and be welcomed and initiated into the profession.

 This is a powerful performance process for the first years who, under direct guidance, create a solo movement presentation which encompasses aspects of their own life story and journey.
-This is a night of eclectic, diverse and passionate personal performance with the actors expressing themselves and their craft through a process where they cannot hide.
+This is a night of eclectic, diverse and passionate personal performance with the actors expressing themselves and their craft through a process from which they cannot hide.

-The first years take to the stage and perform scenework for the first time in their course through engaging the Australian repertoire.
+The first years take to the stage and perform scenework for the first time in their course through engaging with the Australian repertoire.
 Contemporary scenes bring our culture and experience of ourselves to dramatic life in a bare-boards scene work presentation.

 With all the skills in place, it’s time to test them to the hilt.
 Actors are asked to rise to the height of their abilities through tackling the greatest challenge as well as the greatest gift an actor can have – performing Shakespeare.
 Each company works on an abridged version of from this classical repertoire.